mechfish/aws-ci-demo/README.md

 ## Is This Ready For Production?

+- I like the CloudFormation/AutoScaling based blue-green deployment.
+Admittedly, I've seen it used in production before, which gives me confidence that it can work!

-- As mentioned up-top, I'd tighten the security before deploying this in production.
+- As I mentioned up front, I'd tighten the security before deploying this in production.
 Giving a Lambda function permission to manage IAM roles is too risky -- the Lambda runs code from Github, so anyone with Github commit permissions can take over your AWS account.

 - One design compromise in this system is that it doesn't use AMIs.
 Instances are immutable, but they aren't all alike: To prevent